mln00b/eva6-assignments/sess6/README.md

 Three main methods are currently used: Batch Normalization, Group Normalization, and Layer Normalization

 ### Batch Normalization
+For each channel, we calculate a mean & std. dev. across all images.
+So if we have 32 channels, we get 32 diff values for batch norm.

+Given a batch of (N,C,H,W), mean and std. dev. gets calculated along the (N,H,W) axis.

+This gets calculated every batch - for all images in the batch.
+So this might not perform as well if our batch size is too low.
+Values for 1 image in the batch is dependent on all the other images in that batch.

 ![Image](image.png "Image")
 ![BatchNorm](batchnorm.png "BatchNorm")

 ### Group Normalization

+Given a batch of (N,C,H,W), mean and std. dev. gets calculated along the (H,W) axis — along a group of channels.
+We need to define a group size here.

 ![Image](image.png "Image")
 ![GroupNorm](groupnorm.png "GroupNorm")
 ### Layer Normalization

+Given a batch of (N,C,H,W), mean and std. dev. gets calculated along the (C,H,W) axis.

+Values for 1 image in the batch is not dependent on other images.

 ![Image](image.png "Image")
 ![LayerNorm](layernorm.png "LayerNorm")
 ## Training Experiments